 Is Delta-8 Legal in All 50 States?

 Mississippi has notoriously been slow to enact cannabis legislation but did seem to act quickly to enact hemp legislation after the 2018 Farm Bill became federal law.
-According to the new legislation, hemp and CBD are both legal in the state, as are all other hemp derivatives so long as they meet the state’s legal requirements for “hemp” material.
+According to the new legislation, hemp and CBD are both legal in the state, but the state hasn't taken the steps necessary to legalize Delta-8-THC.

 Here are some highlights from relevant Delta 8 Mississippi laws:

 (d) “Delta-9-tetrahydrocannabinol” means the sum of the percentage by weight of tetrahydrocannabinol acid multiplied by eight hundred seventy-seven thousandths (0.877) plus the percentage by weight of delta-9-tetrahydrocannabinol.

 (g) “Hemp” means the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9-tetrahydrocannabinol (THC) concentration of not more than three-tenths percent (0.3%) on a dry weight basis that is grown or processed under Sections 1 through 11 of this act.